sarahhbrunett/IT241021_Exam_M05/Q1C_Excel_Mistakes/Q1C_Excel_Mistakes.md

 # Most common Excel mistakes

 Excel contains many different characters and patterns to follow.
-It is very easy to skip over some essential componenets.
+It is very easy to skip over some essential components.

 Here is a list of Common Excel mistakes:
 1. Using multiple tables